pepopowitz/self-sabotage-your-docs/src/index.md

 <!--
 - the second important detail:

 - the c7 product is approaching ten years old.
-- the current version is 7.22, but we have documentation for every release back to 7.0.
+- the current version is 7.22 (ha!), but we have documentation for every release back to 7.0.

+- That's 23 versions..

-- That's 23 versions..and actually 2 more, because we have two other special versions called "latest" and "develop".
+- and actually 2 more, because we have two other special versions called "latest" and "develop".

 - We continue to release a new version every 6 months, even though we want users to move to v8

 - so this number is even growing.

 -->